-Wetland Professional In-Training, Society of Wetlands Scientists Certification Program, Inc. All survey participants are authorized by VDGIF to collect wood turtles through inventory, assessment and distributional studies under TEND permit #031061 as sub-permittees.
+Ecologist and Principal of William S. Sipple Wetland and Environmental Training and Consulting All survey participants are authorized by VDGIF to collect wood turtles through inventory, assessment and distributional studies under TEND permit #031061 as sub-permittees.

-and root wads.
-Such features must be common, persistent and in areas deep enough not to completely freeze during the winter.
-Terrestrial habitat is considered optimal when it consists of a forested floodplain easily accessible to wood turtles, contains potential plant species for foraging, and contains areas suitable for nesting and basking.
+habitat is considered optimal when it consists of a forested floodplain easily accessible to wood turtles, contains potential plant species for foraging, and contains areas suitable for nesting and basking.
 Areas suitable for nesting include (but are not limited to) sandy floodplain deposits, gravel roads, and easements.
 Areas suitable for basking include sand bars, accessible stream banks, and exposed substrate and woody debris within the stream.